Tim-Restart/Crawlie/README.md

 #### Proposed features

-- Identify any application contact details
-- Identify any commercial products used for site construction (probs not, I think warpayzler does this fine)
 - Identify and return server host location
 - Identify reverse DNS results
 - Identify other domains hosted on the same DNS server